 - Total people joining for the 12 months to 30 June 2020.
 Includes direct joins and people joining via employers’ that selected AustralianSuper as their default fund.

-- AustralianSuper received the Canstar 5-Star Rating for Outstanding Value in Superannuation and Account Based Pension in 2020.
+- AustralianSuper received the Canstar 5-Star Rating for Outstanding Value in Superannuation in 2021 and Account Based Pension Award in 2021.
 Full methodology available for super here.
 And methodology for account based pension here.
 Ratings are only one factor to be taken into account when choosing a super fund.

 - ato.gov.au - Lost Super